Roundness How Do You Measure It?

 Mmm it’s dead round when you check it with a micrometer.

 The smart arses amongst you will know that a 50p piece is an “equilateral curve heptagon“.
 And it measures the same across any two points you care to choose.
 It proves that you can’t measure roundness with a micrometer.
+Unless of course you think a 50p is round and the earth is flat.

 Oh yea and if you were wondering “why the fuck would you make it that shape?”
 Just try and put a regular seven sided coin in a slot machine.